Stats Utility Functions#

 - Returns:

-The passed standard deviations stdev are not exactly the same as square root of the variances; they are just used to sample real and imaginary parts which are then aggregated.
+The passed standard deviations are not exactly the square root of the variances; they are used to scale the real and imaginary samples.

 - real_to_complex_covariances(C_RR, C_IR, C_RI, C_II)[source]#